kjappelbaum/oximachinetool/README.md

 - [ ] Potentially add a Explore section for the EDA

 - [x] add a test for the container build

+# Acknowledgment

+- Materials Cloud team, especially Leopold Talirz for help with deployment and giving valuable feedback and providing a good template.